MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 Using your Kanban board couldn't be simpler.
 You update the status or change priorities by using drag-and-drop operations.

-For example, to signal when work can start in a downstream stage, drag items into the next column.
+For example, to signal when work can start in a downstream stage, drag items to the next column.

 ![Screenshot that shows dragging an item from the Analyze column to the Develop column.](media/ALM_AC_DragItem.png)